hsidky/SAPHRON-docs/docs/index.md

 ## Contributing

 Feel free to fork this project on [GitHub](https://github.com/hsidky/SAPHRON).
 Any pull-requests, feature requests or other form of contributions are welcome.
+We especially encourage users to report bugs or request features; you can guide the development of this project!